Center for Engaged Learning and Teaching

 Executive Director, Center for Engaged Learning and Teaching

-Michael Cunningham leads the operation of the University's Center for Engaged Learning and Teaching (CELT) – an initiative that has emerged as part of Tulane’s on-going accreditation by the Southern Association of Colleges and Schools.
+Susann Lusnia leads the operation of the University's Center for Engaged Learning and Teaching (CELT) – an initiative that has emerged as part of Tulane’s on-going accreditation by the Southern Association of Colleges and Schools.
 CELT's mission is to enhance student learning and to pursue the development of engagement-based and experiential curriculums across all University Schools and Centers as well as Newcomb-Tulane College.
-Mike’s academic affiliations are with the Department of Psychology and the program in African & African Diaspora Studies at Tulane.
-He has been on Tulane’s faculty since 1996 and currently holds the academic rank of Professor.

-Eric Roque is the Budget and Administrative Coordinator at CELT.
-Eric is responsible for managing all budgeting activities and day-to-day programmatic and administrative operations of CELT.
-He is also the program coordinator for the Louisiana Alliance for Minority Paticipation (LAMP), a program aimed at substantially increasing the number and quality of minority students earning baccalaureate degrees in STEM areas at Tulane.
+Eric Roque is responsible for managing all budgeting activities and programmatic and administrative operations at CELT.
+He is also the Program Coordinator for the Louis Stokes - Louisiana Alliance for Minority Participation (LS-LAMP) Program at Tulane where he has worked for the past ten years to substantially increase the number and quality of underrepresented minority students earning baccalaureate degrees in STEM areas at Tulane.
 Eric received his MBA from Tulane University in 2009.

 Senior Executive Secretary

-Antoinette has a Bachelor’s Degree and is the Senior Executive Secretary who provides administrative support to Dr. Michael Cunningham for the day to day operations for the Center for Engaged Learning & Teaching (CELT) to keep the office running smoothly and efficiently.
-In addition, she manages his calendar and other office calendars, schedule meetings, coordinates and manages special events.
+Antoinette has a Bachelor’s Degree and is the Senior Executive Secretary who provides administrative support to Dr. Susann Lusnia at the Center for Engaged Learning & Teaching (CELT) to keep the office running smoothly and efficiently.
+In addition, she manages her calendar and other office calendars, schedules meetings, and coordinates and manages special events.
 She also greets all visitors to the office and oversees ordering supplies for the office and CELT core staff and catering.
 Antoinette enjoys working with the CELT Staff and students.
 She’s a joy to have in the office.

 Toni began her graduate work in 1987 and began teaching undergraduate classes the following year.
 The minute she walked into the front of the classroom for the first time, she knew that that was what she wanted to spend her career doing.
 She has taught full time at Tulane for over 15 years.
 In addition to her teaching, she has an economic consulting practice in which she works with local government and non-profits on a variety of economic impact projects.
 Toni has been interested in teaching pedagogy for many, many years and is thrilled to be able to work with faculty at CELT to improve the classroom experience for the undergraduate students at Tulane.